Synopses of the Technical Documents

 Bill Brown offers practical and helpful suggestions for installation of the new QuadraBag system for the rear suspension of our GMC coaches.
 The system, designed by Jim Bounds and Jim Kanomata, has many advantages of the original single-bag system developed by GMC.
 The document is based on Bill’s notes and observations from installing a new system on his personal coach.
 View/download the article.

-Miscellaneous Auto Issues - - -
+Miscellaneous Vehicle Issues - - -

 Guide to Final Drive Ratios and Tire Size Information by Brand